-The paper draws from research in top academic journals to identify factors that are relevant for high-technology entrepreneurship both at the regional and firm levels.
+This working paper draws from research in top academic journals to identify factors that are relevant for high-technology entrepreneurship both at the regional and firm levels.
 Most of the studies in the review use data from the late 1990s and early 2000s.
-The studies touch upon various aspects of entrepreneurship, and help identify numerous factors and mechanisms that have been found to play an important role in technology entrepreneurship in general.
+The studies touch upon various aspects of entrepreneurship, but none of them specifically brings a regional dimension together with the Internet of Things (IoT).
+Yet the studies help identify numerous factors and mechanisms that have been found to play an important role in technology entrepreneurship in general.
 All of these are directly relevant to entrepreneurship in the IoT.
 The aim is to synthesise these as a basis for forward-looking debates and scenario work on high-technology entrepreneurship.